dann1/terraform-provider-opennebula/README.md

 The only way to use this add-on is to compile it from source code.
 OpenNebula Terraform provider is written in Golang, you must have a Golang environment to compile the provider.

 A Golang dependency management tool is also required.
-This README is based on [goland/dep](https://github.com/golang/dep)
+This README is based on [goland/dep](https://github.com/golang/dep).

 ## Installation

 ### From Source

-#### Compilation

 1. Get the code of the OpenNebula provider.
 2. Get provider dependencies (if you use go dep)